bezkrovnyyav/maze_game/README.md

 3. In the console run script: `python play_game.py`

-4. Use the commands in the game for playing
+4. Use commands in the game for playing